 Command / Params Cmp Description set-sync-limit-value no Limit the concurrency of sync operations to some maximum number.
-0 n means unlimited. get-sync-limit-value no Inquiry of the preceding value. set-connect-pref-list no Set the order of preferences for connections when there are more than host1,host2,hostn 2 hosts participating in a cluster.
+0 n means unlimited. get-sync-limit-value no Inquiry of the preceding value. set-sync-pref-list no Set the order of preferences for syning.
+The argument must be commares1,res2,resn separated list of resource names. get-sync-pref-list no Inquiry of the preceding value. set-connect-pref-list no Set the order of preferences for connections when there are more than host1,host2,hostn 2 hosts participating in a cluster.
 The argument must be comma- separated list of node names. get-connect-pref-list no Inquiry of the preceding value.
 Command / Params Cmp Description